SAVE HALGAVOR MOOR

 The CPRE, Environmentalists, Bodmin Town Council, the local MP and the Residents are united in their opposition to this blatant destruction.

-At this stage there is a planning application PA20/10618 for 540 new houses to be built on West Halgavor Moor.
-Cornwall CPRE, Natural England and even the Environment Agency, have all sent in objections to this.
-PLEASE OBJECT AS WELL.
-This can be done via the Cornwall Council website.
+Currently awaiting a decision is planning application PA20/10618 for 540 new houses to be built on West Halgavor Moor.
+Cornwall CPRE, Natural England and the Environment Agency, have all sent in objections to this.

 - This massive project threatens nature across the board.
 Whilst the allocation of this land for building was deplorable, such safeguards as were built into the allocation need to be properly fulfilled by the developer, to mitigate the brutal treatment being metered out on our wildlife and ecosystem.